Fin-nipping fish

 16 species have the fin-nipper flag set.

-Nipping is usually fixable by the keeper, not the fish.
-Run the recommended group of one species, give them swim length rather than just height, and skip the long-finned tank mates entirely (bettas, fancy guppies, angelfish, anything with veil fins).
-A tiger barb in a school of eight in 100L of swim space is almost a different fish from the same tiger barb alone in a 60L.
+Nipping is usually fixable by the keeper.
+Run the recommended group of one species, give swim length rather than just height, and skip long-finned mates entirely (bettas, fancy guppies, angelfish, veil fins).
+A tiger barb in a school of eight in 100L is almost a different fish from the same barb alone in a 60L with a show betta.

 Fish on this list